cylc/cylc-ui/README.md

 However, new APIs are not handled and must be polyfilled if deemed necessary.

-We define a notional specification for browser compatibility in [`.browserslistrc`](.browserslistrc).
+We define a specification for browser compatibility in [`.browserslistrc`](.browserslistrc).
 See https://github.com/browserslist/browserslist.
 - We are not currently using it for the Vite/esbuild configuration because the default is good enough (but we could do in future using a plugin such as